theodi/uk-postcodes/README.md

 ## Running a local version

 I've included all the necessary data in this repo (which I will keep updated).
-To get this up and running locally (I'm assuming you have a local instance of MongoDB running, and Ruby installed).
+To get this up and running locally (I'm assuming you have a local instance of Postgres / PostGIS running, and Ruby installed).

 ### Clone the repo